-The Group's principal financial assets comprise of trade and other receivables, cash and short-term deposits.
-The main purpose of these financial liabilities is to facilitate the Group's operations.
+The Group's principal financial assets comprise of trade and contract assets, cash and short-term deposits.
+The main purpose of these financial assets is to facilitate the Group's operations.

 The Group is exposed to market risk, credit risk and liquidity risk.
-The Group's senior management oversees the management of these risks supported by the boards Audit and Risk Committee.
+The Group's senior management oversees the management of these risks supported by the Board's Audit and Risk Committee.
 It is the Group's policy that no trading in derivatives for speculative purposes may be undertaken.